toastedcrumpets/clang-bug-34134/README.md

 # clang-bug-34134
-A Travis example for a bug in clang I reported
+A simple test case for https://bugs.llvm.org/show_bug.cgi?id=34134

+Travis demonstrates that a clean build on clang++-5.0 causes a segfault.